VirgilSecurity/virgil-e3kit-x/README.md

 #### Get channel

-After loading or creating channel you can use getTemporaryChannel method to retrieve it from local storage
+After loading or creating channel, you can use getTemporaryChannel method to retrieve it from local storage
 ```swift

 let channel = try! ethree.getTemporaryChannel(with: "Alice")